vukadinovic936/ukbb_cardiac/README.md

+## Fork of ukbb cardiac
+This is my fork of the origina project used to create segmentation masks

 ## Overview

 **ukbb_cardiac** is a toolbox used for processing and analysing cardiovascular magnetic resonance (CMR) images from the [UK Biobank Imaging Study](http://imaging.ukbiobank.ac.uk/).
 It consists of several parts: